Health and Wellbeing Team Co-ordinator

 Our Clinical Psychologist works closely with colleagues across Health, Care and Education to ensure we have a well-rounded, holistic approach to young people’s care that is founded on excellent communication with all the professionals in the home.

 We have a Consultant Child and Adolescent Psychiatrist who works at Atkinson one day a week and is able to provide excellent clinical support to the CAMHS team.
-He oversees the case management of all the young people in our care and offers diagnostic and clinical advice in order to support and guide the professionals who are caring for the children on a daily basis.
+He oversees the case management of all the young people in our care and offers diagnostic and clinical advice in order to support and guide the professionals who are caring for the children daily.

-Our two Advanced CAMHS Practitioners (one full time, one 3 days a week) both have extensive experience of working with young people in care who have experienced both developmental and acute trauma, and who present with a range of mental health difficulties.
-They are able to assess, formulate and deliver psychological interventions, both directly with young people and their families and in-directly through their Care and Education colleagues.
+Our two advanced CAMHS practitioners (one full-time, one three days a week) both have extensive experience of working with young people in care who have experienced both developmental and acute trauma, and who present with a range of mental health difficulties.
+They can assess, formulate and deliver psychological interventions, both directly with young people and their families and indirectly through their Care and Education colleagues.

 Our Speech and Language Therapist aims to meet with every young person who comes into the home in order to undertake basic screening and to develop a ‘Communication Passport’, which young people can use to inform others of their strengths and needs.

 Many of our young people have a history of misusing substances, which again can be a significant part of their risk profile.
-Our YSMART workers visit Atkinson at least twice a week and work with young people individually as well as in-directly through the staff team, focusing primarily on assessment, psychoeducation and harm minimisation.
-In addition, YSMART provide group psychoeducation sessions in school when required.
+Our Y-SMART workers visit Atkinson at least twice a week and work with young people individually as well as in-directly through the staff team, focusing primarily on assessment, psycho education and harm minimisation.
+In addition, Y-SMART provides group psycho education sessions in school when required.

 All our residential support workers have received awareness-raising training on substance misuse.

 Young people have access to a GP twice a week through our drop-in clinic and have the choice of a male or female GP.